ArkTorch3rd/Assignment-2/README.md

 Covid-19

 # Features
-1. A map showing the number of covid-19 cases in different countries
+1. A map and dashboard showing the number of covid-19 cases in different countries
 2. News which consists of all the news of covid-19
 3. Comparision of different diseases to covid-19
 4. Health advisory
 5. Minigame
 6. Information about different vaccines
 7. covid-19 past experiences
+8. faq

 # Technologies